 If you’re looking to maintain strong bones, it’s important to pay attention to your diet.
 While calcium is often the first nutrient that comes to mind, there are actually several other vitamins and minerals that play a key role in bone health.
-In this article, we’ll discuss the foods that can help support your bones, as well as lifestyle factors that can negatively impact bone health.
+In this post, we’ll discuss some of the best foods that support bone health, as well as lifestyle factors that can negatively impact bone health.

 Key Takeaways: